-Any candidate who directly or indirectly interferes or attempts to interfere with the Election Commission in the performance of its duties, or who improperly influences or attempts to influence the Election Commission in performing its duties, shall be permanently disqualified by the Election Commission from holding any running for elected office of the Cherokee Nation after hearing held in conformance with regulations adopted by the Election Commission for the conduct of proceedings before the Election Commission for the duration of the upcoming election period.
+Any candidate who directly or indirectly interferes or attempts to interfere with the Election Commission in the performance of its duties, or who improperly influences or attempts to influence the Election Commission in performing its duties, shall be permanently disqualified by the Election Commission from holding any elected office of the Cherokee Nation after hearing held in conformance with regulations adopted by the Election Commission for the conduct of proceedings before the Election Commission.
 Such regulations shall provide the candidate reasonable notice of the charges and the opportunity to respond at a hearing before the Election Commission, and shall specify the manner in which such charges shall be presented and by whom.
 Any candidate disqualified from holding office pursuant to this Section may appeal the Election Commission's disqualification decision by filing a written appeal with the Cherokee Nation Appeals Tribunal in conformance with the requirements of Section 37 B of this Title.